Virtual Delivery of NWCG Training Courses

 - Prior to the session, test out the platform and process with instructor cadre.
 All instructors should test run their assigned course sections.

 - Identify expectations of students in a virtual course setting.

-- Manage the virtual delivery platform (For example, watch the chat discussion for questions and notifies the instructor).
+- Manage the virtual delivery platform (for example, watch the chat discussion for questions and notify the instructor).

 - Ensure that participants are engaged and have a chance to contribute.

 - Call for breaks at appropriate intervals.